-Stratified layers in sandy material.
+Stratified layers in loamy material.
+(Photo from Field Indicators of Hydric Soils

 Sandy Soils: Sandy With Redox & Thick, Very Dark Surface, HSNE X.C.

 Technical Description: Soils that do not have a spodic horizon and beginning within 15 inches of the top of the mineral soil material and directly underlying a thick, very dark A or Ap horizon there is a horizon with a loamy fine sand or coarser texture with a matrix color due to wetness of chroma 3 or less, value 4 or more, with 2 percent or more redoximorphic features.